 |Hispanic or Latino||36|

-Americans aren’t the only ones with an interest in Industrial Production Tech.
+Industrial Production Tech appeals to people across the globe.
 About 51.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia